 Make an edible butterfly life cycle; use our free template to make it easy!

-Dissect a flower to learn about the different parts.
+Dissect a flower to learn about the structure and function of different parts of a flower.

 Find out about leaf transpiration with Teach Beside Me.